vvr-hub/playwright-bdd-example/README.md

 This is a **work in progress** project that uses [playwright-bdd](https://github.com/vitalets/playwright-bdd) to run BDD tests.

 It has a few sample automated tests for a [demo website](https://opensource-demo.orangehrmlive.com/).
-The aim is not to cover 100% of the functionality in these tests.
+The aim iss not to cover 100% of the functionality in these tests.
 The coverage is minimal.
-The aim is to create a scalable, maintainable and robust test project in Playwright, Cucumber, TypeScript and Gherkin adopting playwright-bdd and page object model using some best practices.
+Created a scalable, maintainable and robust test project in Playwright, Cucumber, TypeScript and Gherkin adopting playwright-bdd and page object model using some best practices.

 #### Important Note: